-Digital Marketing spend is growing at a 9% CAGR globally, and digital media today has become a non-negotiable medium to reach out to consumers/audiences.
-For a marketer, the 2 obvious choices are to run either performance or brand campaigns to reach, act, convert and engage with their target audience.
+Digital Marketing spending is growing at a 9% CAGR globally, and digital media today has become a non-negotiable medium to reach out to consumers/audiences.
+For a marketer, the 2 obvious choices are to run either performance or brand campaigns to reach, act, convert, and engage with their target audience.
 While Performance campaigns are directly associated with results achieved, Brand campaigns’ focus is to ensure visibility and recall.

 Brand campaigns rely largely on viewability (impressions), while performance campaigns focus on down-the-funnel metrics.
 Performance marketing focuses on CPI, CPV, cost per sale, conversion rate, etc. on the other hand, the share of voice through mentions, sentiments, tags, etc., measures brand campaigns.

 Marketers and advertisers spend a large portion (>50%) of their digital advertising budget on these two campaigns.